benvp/insomnia-plugin-op/README.md

 As an alternative, you can also add the secret reference to your environment variables and reference this variable inside the action.

+## Performance Tuning & Live Preview

+Previously, the plugin could cause UI lag or freezing when editing a secret reference due to fetching on every keystroke.
+This has been resolved by implementing a **debounced live preview**.

+The plugin now waits for you to stop typing before fetching the secret, providing a smooth editing experience by default.
+Additionally, it no longer performs a fetch on simple mouse-over events.

+You can customize this behavior using the `enableLivePreview` and `livePreviewFetchDelay` settings in the configuration.

 ## Caveats